-The Foundation has a defined contribution retirement plan.
-All employees who meet the eligibility requirements can participate in the plan.
-Under the plan, the Foundation makes contributions based on a percentage of the payroll of those employees who participate in the plan.
-Costs incurred under the plan were \$84,966 and \$161,484 for the years ended December 31, 2020 and 2019, respectively.
+The Foundation has a defined contribution retirement plan (the Plan).
+All employees who meet the eligibility requirements can participate in the Plan.
+Under the Plan, the Foundation makes contributions based on a percentage of the payroll of those employees who participate in the Plan.
+Contributions recorded to the plan totaled \$106,005 and \$84,966 for the years ended December 31, 2021 and 2020, respectively.